oleaamot/nikita-noark5-core/docs/general/developer-notes.md

 everything passes travisCI.
 So hopefully now we can latch the test framework properly into travisCI so future development is

+###Upgrade to spring-boot 2

+We decided that now was probably a good time to upgrade to spring-boot 2.
+By doing this we move the project to a base with better long term support and we gain access to spring-security 5, which is a major improvement.
+Native JWT support is included in spring-security 5.

 [principles](https://blog.parasoft
 .com/start-to-love-spring-testing-with-unit-test-assistant-for-java)